 10:00 Campervan Pick-Up

 Meet the ‘Happy Campers Family’ at their depot in Somerset West just outside Cape Town (and about 20 minutes from Cape Town International Airport).
 TIP: Once you’re all set with your campervan, buy provisions for your trip earlier rather than later.
 This prevents you needing to find a shop or a mall when you want to be out exploring.
-There are numerous shops and malls just across the road from the depot such as The Sanctuary.
+There are numerous shops and malls just across the road from the depot such as The Somerset Mall.

 12:00: Kogelbay Coastal Road